 - 1. Faculty Principal Investigators (PIs) have the primary responsibility for training the students involved in their NSF-funded research.
-The Grants Routing Form requires a signature from any PI who submits an NSF proposal.
-This signature indicates that the PI agrees to participate in appropriate RCR training. - 2.
-RCR (Responsible Conduct of Research) training will be required for all undergraduates receiving wages (or working as volunteers) or receiving academic credit for participating in NSF-funded research.
+The PI's certification at time of proposal routing prior to submission indicates that the PI agrees to participate in appropriate RCR training. - RCR (Responsible Conduct of Research) training will be required for all undergraduates receiving wages (or working as volunteers) or receiving academic credit for participating in NSF-funded research.
 Training must be completed within the semester or summer that the student begins work on the NSF-funded research. - 3.
 RCR training will be documented at the project-level by the PI.
 Each PI will keep a list of students involved in NSF research and the date of RCR completion.